Find out what is driver tracking and how monitoring driver performance can help you boost the last-mile delivery of your business.

 How do you review the operational performance?
 How do you optimize the efficiency of your fleet?

-It’s impossible to set benchmarks, calculate delivery logistics KPIs, or analyze performance without route optimization.
+It’s impossible to set benchmarks, calculate key metrics in delivery logistics, or analyze performance without route optimization.

-Unlike legacy solutions, most modern routing software takes a cloud-first approach to delivery logistics.
+Unlike legacy solutions, most modern routing software is adopting a cloud-first approach to delivery logistics.
 Software as a solution (SaaS) companies that build them rely on cloud technology to keep the price low and integration speed high.

 Most such solutions use open APIs to integrate it with your system.
 But most companies offer developer documentation and tech support that makes the process as painless as possible.

 Depending on the size and shape of your organization, it can also be quite overwhelming to organize delivery.

 Managing day-to-day operations isn’t just about fulfilling orders.
 You also have to take into account different depot locations, inventory, supply chain networks, and staff shifts.

 Not to mention, you need to keep track of periodic events like regular vehicle maintenance, vacation days, and holidays.
 A lot of details can slip through your fingers.